-Sinclair: Sinclair – yes, the Sinclair of Sinclair Oil Company Fame – is a brontosaurus who lives with Grandma Meem.
-We purchased Sinclair for Grandma Meem during our brief time in the Midwest in the summer of 2017 before we moved to Iceland.
+Sinclair: Sinclair – yes, the Sinclair of Sinclair Oil Company Fame – is a brontosaurus/brachiosaurus (paleontologists pls) who lives with Grandma Meem.
+I purchased Sinclair for Grandma Meem during my brief time in the Midwest in the summer of 2017 before I moved to Iceland.
 Grandma Meem (and Tristen) had had an affinity for Sinclair ever since we first saw him during our adventures out west.
 As such, when I had a chance to bring Sinclair to Meem as a gift, I jumped on the opportunity.
 Sinclair is now best friends with Mr. Bear and is beginning to learn his clairvoyant ways.

 Lawrence: Lawrence is also a squirrel, but deserves a separate line from the Squirrel Buddies above because Lawrence is my faithful doorman who controls access to our house.
-Lawrence came to live with us in 2013 and quickly took over the admittedly vacant position of watch-squirrel.
-Lawrence has dutifully watched over us in many locations.
+Lawrence came to live with me in 2013 and quickly took over the admittedly vacant position of watch-squirrel.
+Lawrence has dutifully watched over me in many locations.
 His most recent post has allowed him to soak up some California sunshine and keep a care eye on the palm trees for lurking intruders.

 Mr. Bear: He is a friendly brown bear who lives with Meem.
 He as transcended the mortal plane and freed himself of the physical vices that burden most of us.
 He shares his enlightened state of nirvana with those who are fortunate enough to cuddle with him.
 He is Pig’s sensei.
 As of late, Mr. Bear’s physical form is becoming more and more fluid as his spirit becomes increasingly untethered from his corporeal self.

 Flopsy: Descendant of the original Easter Bunny, Flopsy used to live FIL and MIL but now lives me.
 He is good friends with Tristen, Valentino, Pig, Pigsten, Broli, and Clifford.
 He especially likes football and his giant-sized (for him) football is never too far away.
-Flopsy also tends to sleep over with the Boys at Grandma Meem’s house, because everyone loves Grandma Meem.
+Even before living with me Flopsy tended to sleep over with the Boys at Grandma Meem’s house, because everyone loves Grandma Meem.